near-examples/near-multichain/standard-multichain/README.md

 # standard-multichain

-An example on signing and executing transactions across multiple blockchain protocols from one NEAR account.
+An example of signing and executing transactions across multiple blockchain protocols from one NEAR account.

 > Currently only available on **testnet**, and should be used to control only `testnet` accounts on other chains